kubernetes/community/contributors/design-proposals/api-machinery/bulk_watch.md

 1. once subscribed, all objects matching a given selector will be send over the newly created channel
-1. to stop watching for a given (set of) objects, user sends `CloseWatch` object over the the channel; in response the corresponding watch is broken and corresponding channel within websocket is closed
+1. to stop watching for a given (set of) objects, user sends `CloseWatch` object over the channel; in response the corresponding watch is broken and corresponding channel within websocket is closed
 1. once done, user should close the whole websocket connection (this results in breaking all still opened channels and corresponding watches).